omgitstom/api-guidelines/Guidelines.md

 ## 4 Interpreting the guidelines
 ### 4.1 Application of the guidelines
-These guidelines are applicable to any REST API exposed publicly by Microsoft or any partner service.
+These guidelines are applicable to any REST API exposed publicly by Okta or any partner service.
 Private or internal APIs SHOULD also try to follow these guidelines because internal services tend to eventually be exposed publicly.
  Consistency is valuable to not only external customers but also internal service consumers, and these guidelines offer best practices useful for any service.

 There are legitimate reasons for exemption from these guidelines.
 Obviously a REST service that implements or must interoperate with some externally defined REST API must be compatible with that API and not necessarily these guidelines.
-Some services MAY also have special performance needs that require a different format, such as a binary protocol.
+Some teams MAY also have special performance needs that require a different format, such as a binary protocol.

 ### 4.2 Guidelines for existing services and versioning of services
-We do not recommend making a breaking change to a service that pre-dates these guidelines simply for compliance sake.
+It is not recommended to make a breaking change to a service that pre-dates these guidelines simply for compliance sake.
 The service SHOULD try to become compliant at the next version release when compatibility is being broken anyway.
-When a service adds a new API, that API SHOULD be consistent with the other APIs of the same version.
+When a team adds a new API, that API SHOULD be consistent with the other APIs of the same version.
 So if a service was written against version 1.0 of the guidelines, new APIs added incrementally to the service SHOULD also follow version 1.0.
 The service can then upgrade to align with the latest version of the guidelines at the service's next major release.

 ### 4.3 Requirements language